Huawei CFO Meng Wanzhou demands release of spy agency documents linked to Canadian arrest

 Meng is accused by U.S. authorities of bank fraud for misleading HSBC HSBA.L about Huawei's relationship with a company operating in Iran, putting HSBC at risk of fines and penalties for breaking U.S. sanctions on Tehran.

-The documents in question relate to communications between the FBI and CSIS and show the involvement of the Canadian spy agency in the arrest of Meng, which soured diplomatic ties between Ottawa and Beijing.
+The documents in question relate to communications between the FBI and the Canadian Security Intelligence Service (CSIS) and show the involvement of the Canadian spy agency in the arrest of Meng, which soured diplomatic ties between Ottawa and Beijing.

+In a redacted document from Dec.
+1, 2018, CSIS said it was advised by the FBI of plans to arrest Meng when she arrived on a flight at Vancouver International Airport later that same day.

 "National security privilege should not be used to cover up abuse," Meng's lawyers wrote in a submission outlining their arguments.
 "Additionally, national security privilege should not be used to protect government enforcement officials from being embarrassed."